qiboteam/qibotn/README.md

-Qibotn is the tensor network translation module for Qibo to support large-scale simulation of quantum circuits and acceleration.
+# Qibotn

-To get started, `python setup.py install` to install the tools and dependencies.
+The tensor network translation module for Qibo to support large-scale simulation of quantum circuits and acceleration.

-# Supported Computation
+## Supported Computation

 Tensor Network Types: